jonnew/Oat/doc/README-template.md

 - `oat-decorate`
 - `oat-positest`

+##### ffmpeg Support
-__Note__: OpenCV must be installed with ffmpeg support in order for offline analysis of pre-recorded videos to occur at arbitrary frame rates.
+OpenCV must be installed with ffmpeg support in order for offline analysis of pre-recorded videos to occur at arbitrary frame rates.
 If it is not, gstreamer will be used to serve from video files at the rate the files were recorded.
 No cmake flags are required to configure the build to use ffmpeg.
 OpenCV will be built with ffmpeg support if something like

 ```
 -- FFMPEG:          YES